jvpurushotham/jvpurushotham/README.md

 My name is Purushotham and I am a 21-year-old, second-year Data Science Student at Lpu.
 Lpu is a coding college based in Punjab.
 I have finished HAVO (senior general secondary education) and I am currently learning to write in java.

-Here is how you can reach me: https://www.linkedin.com/in/jvpurushotham/   jvpurushotham31@gmail.com
+Here is how you can reach me: linkedin: https://www.linkedin.com/in/jvpurushotham/     email: jvpurushotham31@gmail.com

 🛠️ Projects I am currently working on: